Bachelor of Applied Science (Property and Valuation) (Honours)

-RMIT’s Bachelor of Applied Science (Property and Valuation) (Honours) provides you with deep knowledge of the property sector to allow you to specialise in all the subsets of property and valuation.
+RMIT’s Bachelor of Applied Science (Property and Valuation) (Honours) will provide you with thorough understanding of the property sector, and allow you to specialise in all subsets of property and valuation.

-This program focuses on developing the skills you need, to understand the features and characteristics of a diverse range of property types and investment instruments.
+The degree focuses on developing critical skills to understand the features and characteristics of a diverse range of property types and investment instruments.

 What you will gain through this program

-The majority of individual and company wealth is made, or held in property assets.
-A firm understanding of property fundamentals including valuation, property management, development and investment markets is critical to your success in the property industry.
+A firm understanding of property fundamentals including valuation, property management, development and investment markets is crucial to succeed in the property industry.

 In this degree you will gain this foundational knowledge as well as the competency to identify, analyse and resolve problems relating to business in general, and property and valuation in particular.

 Why study a Bachelor of Applied Science (Property and Valuation) (Honours) at RMIT?

-Over four decades of experience in property education has given RMIT strong insight into trends occurring within the property professions.
-Staff members are actively involved with the professional bodies and regularly liaise with industry and employers.
+Academic and teaching staff members are actively involved with professional industry bodies and regularly liaise with industry and employers.

-This program has been developed to reflect the skills that employers and professional bodies are looking for in graduates.
+This industry accredited degree has been developed to reflect the skills that employers and professional organisations are looking for in graduates.

 The majority of classes are held within spaces specifically designed to enable prime class interaction.
 You will attend lectures, tutorials, workshops as well as site visits to industry partners such as Oliver Hume, Red23, Development Victoria, Stocklands and others.

 The majority of staff members that teach in this program have been industry leaders within their specific disciplines, including aviation, government, funds management, investment and others.
 Industry experts conduct the specialist valuation courses.